habitat-sh/core-packages/README.md

 The packages involved in the bootstrapping process are almost always native packages.
 To build them you must make sure you have enabled native package support.

-You must also ensure that your host system has all the [required build tools](https://clfs.org/~kb0iic/lfs-systemd/chapter02/hostreqs.html) available.

 As of this writing, you need a habitat build of the latest commit on [jj/aarch64-linux-bootstrap branch](https://github.com/habitat-sh/habitat/tree/jj/aarch64-linux-bootstrap) to build these plans.

 ```bash